SIT Study Abroad: IHP - Cities in the 21st Century: People, Planning and Politics

 (For American Students)

-Explore issues of urbanization, and social and spatial justice in four cities within the global economy.
-Witness how citizens live, work, and organize to advance more just urban environments.Through the prism of social justice, examine how four gl... read more
+Explore issues of urbanization and spatial and social justice in four cities within the global economy.
+Witness how citizens live, work, and organize to advance more just and sustainable urban environments.Through the prism of social justice, exam... read more

 All Reviews